 - Charles Gray – a political sociological analysis of the discipline of International Relations

-- Waad Arif – News Framing and Domestication: How CNN and Al-Arabiya, in their English and Arabic online news services, report terror attacks with different kinds of perpetrators
+- Waad Arif (submitted) – News Framing and Domestication: How CNN and Al-Arabiya, in their English and Arabic online news services, report terror attacks with different kinds of perpetrators

 - Natalie James (completed) – An Intersectional Feminist Analysis of Experience of the Prevent Duty in Further Education

 - Ryan O’Connor (completed) – Discourses of Intervention: An Analysis of Multiple Sites of Production and Their Contribution to the Legitimacy of Action

 - Ben Fermor (completed) – The changing discourse of American foreign policy: Identity construction in Barack Obama’s Middle Eastern Polic